Jostan86/pf_orchard_localization/README.md

 The [trunk_width_estimation](https://github.com/Jostan86/trunk_width_estimation) package is used by this package to estimate the trunk widths.

-There are several versions of the app for different use cases.
+There are several versions of the desktop application for different use cases.

 1. **Bag Data:** Loads a ROS2 bag file with RGB-D data from a Realsense D435 and wheel odometry from a ground robot.
 In the absence of wheel odometry, visual odometry can be used instead, meaning only RGB-D data is required.
 Additionally, there is an option to either send the RGB-D images to a ROS2 service running in a separate node to be processed, or the processing can be done internally in the app.
 The former allows the image processing to be done in parallel with the rest of the processing but it requires the ROS2 trunk width estimation service to be activated.
 The latter allows for simpler usage but requires the trunk_width_estimation package to be installed in the same environment as the app.
-2. **Cached Data:** Loads a set of data that has been saved during a previous usage with a bag file, it includes the results of the trunk width estimation, the odometry data, and the images of the segmentations (which are included for visualization).
+2. **Cached Data:** Loads a set of data that has been saved during a previous usage with a bag file.
+The data includes the results of the trunk width estimation, the odometry data, and the images of the segmentations (which are included for visualization).
 This was implemented so that fine tuning tests could be run on the particle without having to re-segment the trunk images.
 3. **Live Data:** Runs on data streaming from ROS2 topics on a live system.
 This version is used for real time operation.
 It requires a ROS2 node setup in the trunk_width_estimation package to be streaming the trunk data, and it's currently setup to get visual odometry data from another ROS2 node.